 The most fitting spot for outdoor yoga is Parque da Cidade, one of the best parks in Porto.
 Parque da Pasteleira is also a nice park for some peace and quiet – other than the roosters that you might encounter along the way.

-The local government organizes free yoga classes during the summer time.
 I also suggest you search “Parque da Cidade do Porto” in Facebook events and you’ll find many free classes held by yoga instructors.